 Toll-free numbers use a specially designated exchange code, like 800, 888, 877, 866, 855, 844, or 833.
 The name "toll-free" comes from the numbers' original purpose, which was to give individuals a way to contact businesses without incurring any long-distance or call minute charges.
 This still applies today, although only for landline callers.
 Toll-free numbers are specifically business-related and can be made more memorable with phrases.
 For businesses with a widespread customer-base or a strategic marketing need, a toll-free number could be the better fit.

-FreeClimb offers both local long code and toll-free numbers to all accounts.
-While trial accounts have some limitations on outbound communication and use of multiple numbers, there are no restrictions on the types of numbers that can be used.
-For those interested in using short codes, you can contact support to discuss your campaign.
+While trial accounts have some limitations on outbound communication and use of multiple numbers, there are no restrictions on the types of numbers that you can purchase with an upgraded account.

 Trial accounts are automatically assigned a long code number

 Because trial account limitations align with most local long code use cases, your trial account will automatically be assigned a local long code number.
 However, once you upgrade your account, make sure to match your use case with the appropriate number type by referring to the table below in order to avoid carrier filtering, blocking, and/or potential suspension of your account.

 Due to outbound messaging changes for both long code (10DLC) and toll-free numbers, all FreeClimb accounts have outbound messaging limitations per number.
 Each phone number, regardless of type, will be limited to 200 outbound messages per day at this time.
 If you're interested in sending more than 200 messages per day, please contact support.

 Businesses with a widespread customer-base or a strategic marketing need